Tsitsipas Takes On Kyrgios In Wimbledon Blockbuster - UrduPoint

 "I think I like grass," said Tan, ranked 115th in the world.
 "I never play on this court but I like to play with slice and volley and everything with my game so I'm really happy.

 "It was really emotional for the first round against Serena and after it was just playing match by match and today was really good tennis.
 I don't know why but it depends on the day."
-Tan will next play either 11th-seeded Coco Gauff or Amanda Anisimova, the 20th seed.
+Tan will next play 20th seed Amanda Anisimova, who came from behind to beat French Open finalist Coco Gauff 6-7 (4/7), 6-2, 6-1 in an all-American tie.

+Simona Halep, the champion in 2019, eased through to the last 16 with a 6-4, 6-1 victory over Magdalena Frech.

-World number one Iga Swiatek aims for a 38th straight win against unseeded Alize Cornet after she was taken to three sets by Lesley Pattinama Kerkhove in the previous round.
+World number one Iga Swiatek is aiming for a 38th straight win against unseeded French veteran Alize Cornet.

 The Polish top seed, asked if her winning streak gave her confidence, said it did not enter her mind while she was playing matches.